Listen to the podcast here

 Then along the way in my career I’ve been able to work with inspiring people who gave me the chance.
 I love how in Hamilton he says, “I’m going to take my shot.”
 I had all of the energy to try to take my shot and most of the time there were people who would allow me to do that.
 It hasn’t always been the case, but to that extent it has really made all the difference.

 Jeff: During this journey you’ve had and all of the different things that you’ve done, now we transition a little bit more Kauffman-esque speak, so we’ll going to go a little bit deeper.
-Tell us about a time where took a big risk, maybe to follow a conviction that you had, maybe to follow an investment, or maybe it was something at Google.
+Tell us about a time when you took a big risk, maybe to follow a conviction that you had, maybe to follow an investment, or maybe it was something at Google.
 It could be anywhere along your journey, but tell us about a big risk that you took where maybe others didn’t believe in you, and tell us how that worked out.

 Miriam: I will say that my life has been one of taking considered risk always.
 An example, I left home at the age of 14.
 I’ve been providing for myself financially since that age.
 When I went to Stanford Law School and Business School, I left the comfort of big companies like Brobeck, Phleger, and Harrison, a major law firm here at the time, and also Accenture, to start a company.
 Clint and I were actually founders of a tech company in the late ‘90s together, and that was our first experience working together.